South African cricket team in Australia in 2022–23

 The Gabba was sanctioned by the ICC, receiving a "below average" rating and one demerit point from match referee Richie Richardson, after the first Test was over within two days.

 Squads

-On 22 November 2022, Glenton Stuurman was ruled out of South Africa's Test team due to a injury and was replaced by Lizaad Williams After the first Test, Josh Hazlewood replaced Michael Neser in Australia's squad.
+On 22 November 2022, Glenton Stuurman was ruled out of South Africa's Test team due to an injury and was replaced by Lizaad Williams After the first Test, Josh Hazlewood replaced Michael Neser in Australia's squad.
 After the second test, Ashton Agar and Matt Renshaw replaced Cameron Green and Mitchell Starc as injury replacements.
 South Africa's Theunis de Bruyn was ruled out of third Test, since he returned home for the birth of his first child.